Chelsea's Palmieri unsure on future but happy to return to Stamford Bridge | Goal.com

-Chelsea's Palmieri unsure on future but happy to return to Stamford Bridge
+Chelsea's Emerson unsure on future but happy to return to Stamford Bridge

 Emerson Palmieri will be happy if Thomas Tuchel says that his future lies with Chelsea ahead of pre-season talks that will decide his future.